FlyreelAI/sesemi/README.md

 ## Getting Started

-This section will go through the process of using SESEMI to train a model on [FastAI's imagewoof2 dataset](https://github.com/fastai/imagenette#imagewoof).
+You can find more detailed documentation which is hosted [here](https://flyreelai.github.io/sesemi/), however, this section will guide you through the process of using SESEMI to train a model on [FastAI's imagewoof2 dataset](https://github.com/fastai/imagenette#imagewoof).
 If you don't have access to a GPU machine, training will work but will take a very long time.

 1. Create a directory for the experiment and enter it.